 WHERE do I get the FAFSA worksheet, school code and pin?

-HOW do I fill out the FAFSA?
+HOW do I fill it out?

 It's easiest to fill out the application online at www.FAFSA.ed.gov because using an online form will yield a more accurate and quicker result.
 However, paper copies can be requested by calling 1-800-4-FED-AID (1-800-433-3243).

-WHEN is the FAFSA due?
+WHEN is the form due?